Danni4real/IpcBozo/README.md

 Limitations:
 1. only support char, bool, int, unsigned int, long, unsigned long, long long, unsigned long long, float, double, long double, std::string as method/signal argument type or method return type;
+2. recommend to use json when complicated argument should be used;

 Example: